GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/guides/working-with-attachments.md

 }
 ```

 The `WorkoutAttachmentView` class is where all layout and content logic happens.
-In `contentViewDidLayout` we add `WorkoutAttachmentView` as a subview of `bubbleContentContainer` using `insertArrangedSubview`, more information about layout customizations is available [here](../custom-components.md).
-The last interesting bit happens in `contentViewDidUpdateContent`, there we use the `attachments` method to retrieve all attachments for this messages with type `WorkoutAttachmentPayload` and then pick the first one.
+In `contentViewDidLayout` we add `WorkoutAttachmentView` as a subview of `bubbleContentContainer` using `insertArrangedSubview`.
+More information about layout customizations is available [here](../custom-components.md).
+The last interesting bit happens in `contentViewDidUpdateContent`, where we use the `attachments` method to retrieve all attachments for these messages with type `WorkoutAttachmentPayload` and then pick the first one.
 This allows us to have the type we defined earlier as the content to render in our custom view.

-Now that we have data and view ready we only need to configure the SDK to use `WorkoutAttachmentViewInjector` for workout attachments, this is done by changing the default `AttachmentViewCatalog` with our own.
+Now that we have data and view ready we only need to configure the SDK to use `WorkoutAttachmentViewInjector` for workout attachments.
+This is done by changing the default `AttachmentViewCatalog` with our own.

 ```swift
 class MyAttachmentViewCatalog: AttachmentViewCatalog {